OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 5 - Matrices.md

 &\therefore \text{A has at most one inverse}.
 \end{align}
 $$
-## 5.7 The determinant of a square matrix
+## 5.7 The Determinant of a Square Matrix

 With each square matrix $A$ we associate a number called *the determinant* of $A$, denoted $\det(A)$ or $|A|$.